Welcome to today's edition of the Rush 24-7 podcast.

 We're starting from scratch.

-I mean, we haven't seen the case for we're we're not even gonna get the case files till next week.
+We're not even going to get the case files till next week.

-We we it's do whatever we can't rule out anything.
+We can't rule out anything.

 We can't rule out rape charge.

-Oh, okay, so we're looking at another year of this perhaps.
+Oh, okay, so we're looking at another year of this, perhaps?

 And the parents of these three guys are facing another year or whatever length of time it is of legal fees to start all over again.

-Uh there's no case.
+There's no case.

-This case is not about the evidence, because there isn't any.
+This case is not about the evidence because there isn't any.

 This case is about the seriousness of the charge.